Chilchinbito, Arizona

-Chilchinbito is a town located on the Navajo Nation, whose lands spans four state boundary lines in the Four Corners region of the United States.
-The town of Chilchinbito is a census-designated place (CDP) specifically in Navajo County, Arizona, United States.
+Chilchinbeto is a town located on the Navajo Nation, whose lands spans four state boundary lines in the Four Corners region of the United States.
+The town of Chilchinbeto is a census-designated place (CDP) specifically in Navajo County, Arizona, United States.
 The population was 506 at the 2010 census.
-Chilchinbito is also considered to be the source of coronavirus infections on the Navajo Nation, possibly traced to the annual meeting of the Church of the Nazarene's numerous branches, on March 7, 2020.
+Chilchinbeto is also considered to be the source of coronavirus infections on the Navajo Nation, possibly traced to the annual meeting of the Church of the Nazarene's numerous branches, on March 7, 2020.
 COVID-19 federal relief funds for medical care on the Navajo Nation were being redirected to a non-Native for-profit corporation, and a legal suit is pending.

 History

-On March 17, 2020, the first case of the global pandemic of coronavirus disease 2019 (COVID-19) on the Navajo Nation was identified to be a 46-year-old resident of Chilchinbito by the Arizona Department of Health.
+On March 17, 2020, the first case of the global pandemic of coronavirus disease 2019 (COVID-19) on the Navajo Nation was identified to be a 46-year-old resident of Chilchinbeto by the Arizona Department of Health.
 The man tested positive for the disease in a hospital in Phoenix after being transferred from the Kayenta Health Center in Kayenta, Arizona.
-Two days later the Navajo Health Command Operations Center ordered Chilchinbito to be quarantined and isolated.
+Two days later the Navajo Health Command Operations Center ordered Chilchinbeto to be quarantined and isolated.

 Geography

-Chilchinbito has a total area of 23.8 sqmi, all land.
+Chilchinbeto has a total area of 23.8 sqmi, all land.